-November 23, 1997: Novotna beats Pierce to overcome hurdle
+November 23, 1997: Novotna beats Pierce to triumph and overcome major hurdle

 Jana Novotna was born in the Czech Republic – then called Czechoslovakia – in 1968.
 With her serve-and-volley game, she broke into the top 100 in 1987 before claiming her first WTA title in 1988 in Adelaide, Australia by defeating Jana Pospisilova (7-5, 6-4).